ARM-software/ebbr/source/chapter2-uefi.rst

 then it must be compliant with the corresponding version(s) of this specification [#VersionsNote]_.

-.. [#VersionsNote] This specification follows semantic versioning.
+.. [#VersionsNote] This specification follows semantic versioning [SEMVER]_.
    As such, versions of this specification differing only by their last digit (or "patch number") are expected to be compatible.

 - Version 2.1.x: